Fuco1/tagger/README.md

 Filesystem using tags and fuse!

 This system is built with two simple premises in mind:
-- no metadata other than the filesystem itself
+- no metadata other than the filesystem itself[^1]
 - no complicated usage patterns, just mount one dir and that's it

 The major downsides of all solutions known to me is that they require